 If you think you have what it takes to exemplify our motto, “Taking Pride in Professionalism”, consider a career with the Metro Special Police Department.

-Once certified as a SPO, a Level I Reserve Officer then becomes a Level II Reserve Officer after one year of volunteering, passing a written examination, and a positive recommendation by their chain-of-command.
+Once certified as a SPO, a Level I Reserve Officer then advances to a Level II Reserve Officer.
 A Level I or II Reserve Officer cannot work alone or drive a department vehicle.
-They must work with or in close proximity to a full-time non-reserve MSPD SPO.
-After three years of service or more and upon successful completion of additional training, Level II Reserve Officers become Level III Reserve Officers.
-Level III Reserve Officers can work alone and drive a department vehicle.
+They must work with or in close proximity to a full-time non-reserve MSPD officer.
+After two years of volunteer service, the reserve officer advances to a Level III Reserve Officer.
+The Level III Reserve Officer can work alone and may be authorized to drive a department vehicle.
+After five years of volunteer service, the reserve officer advances to a Level IV Reserve Officer.
+After seven years of volunteer service, the reserve officer advances to a Level V Reserve Officer.

 "Taking Pride in Professionalism" - MSPD motto